Václav Mrázek: Arrest, trial and execution

 Mrázek remained unapprehended until 17 March 1957, when he was caught after a police inspection of his home.
-This was preceded by him being reported for a theft at a mine in Libušín, where worked as a spa staff attendant.
+This was preceded by him being reported for a theft at a mine in Libušín, where he worked as a spa staff attendant.
 One of the miners, who had injured his hand, had caught Mrázek rifling through his clothes in the locker room.
-As many similar thefts had been reported, Mrázek was arrested and his house searched.
+As many similar thefts had been reported to the police, Mrázek was arrested and his house searched.
 During the search, authorities discovered a hair clipper which had been stolen from the Beran crime scene.
 As they continued, police also found a Walther PP hidden in a hollow leg of a table in the cellar, whose bullets matched those used in the Chomutov murders.
 Investigators later expressed their shock that virtually the entire apartment was stocked with stolen items, some of which were of no meaningful use to him.

 Mrázek initially admitted to a few thefts, and refused to confide any information to his cellmate, who was secretly an informant.
 It was only after he learned of the results of the ballistic expertise that he broke down crying and confessed to all the murders and numerous other crimes.
-He was aware of the harmfulness of his actions and behaved in a very organized manner, as evidenced by his ability to evade justice for a long time.
+He was mentally conscious of the harm his actions caused.
+While committing crimes he behaved in a very organized manner, as evidenced by his ability to evade justice for a long time.
 One peculiar claim made by him was that he hated the sight of blood.

-At one point, Mrázek was considered a suspect in three murders committed in North Bohemia in 1951 (nicknamed "Operation Erika", after one of the victims), but he claimed no responsibility for them, and was eventually eliminated as a suspect in two of them.
+At one point, Mrázek was considered a suspect in three murders committed in North Bohemia in 1951 (nicknamed "Operation Erika", after one of the victims), but he claimed no responsibility for them and was eventually eliminated as a suspect in two of them.
 Mrázek was speedily convicted for 7 murders, 4 attempted murders and 14 rapes, which came as a surprise to him, as he thought that there was no death penalty and expected a maximum sentence of 10 years.
 On 29 December 1957, Václav Mrázek was hanged at the Pankrác Prison.
-On the same day, a death mask was made and an autopsy performed on his body.
+On the same day, a death mask was made and an autopsy was performed on his body.
 The following day, his remains were cremated at the Motol Crematorium.
 For his participation in some of the thefts, Karel Mrázek was sentenced to 12 years.